GuanhuaWang/MachineLearning/README.md

 The dataset we use is MNIST
 ## Functions that we implemented
 * Logistic Regression
-* Back Propogation Nerual Network
+* Back Propagation Neural Network